-when i moved into my new flat three months ago, i brought with me my old navy blue sofa, and a couple of side chairs. that was it – no other furniture.
+When I moved into my new flat three months ago, I brought with me my old navy blue sofa, and a couple of side chairs.

-with so many other pieces of furniture required i knew i had not budget left to replace my old sofa as well, but that didn’t stop me imagining what i might have invested in for my new space, should my budget had allowed it.
+With so many other pieces of furniture required I knew I had no budget left to replace my old sofa as well, but that didn’t stop me imagining what I might have invested in for my new space, should my budget had allowed it.

-do you have a favourite sofa style? of course a sofa has to look good, but at the end of the day, the most important thing is to have a sofa you can come home and collapse upon, sprawled out all comfortable and relaxed. i like to have a high enough back to provide plenty of head support, but also to have a deep seat with space to pull my legs up and under me. as for armrests, mine are currently fairly non-existent as the sides are so slim but if i’m (fantasy) upgrading, i’d go for much deeper sides that can provide ample room to rest my coffee cup – or even to perch upon whilst chatting on the phone – so this dusky pink lorena sofa, with adjustable headrests and recliner functions, pretty much ticks all my boxes! millennial pink seems to be a bit of a buzzword this year, but i think this softer, duskier hue feels a little more classic than the overly saccharine tone being touted as the colour of the moment. a sofa is an investment piece, and this shade feels like it would have far more mileage in it, pairing wonderfully with muted greys and monochrome for a sophisticated decor scheme, or softened further with an array of buttery hues and botanical green for a more bohemian flair.
+Millennial Pink seems to be a bit of a buzzword this year, but I think this softer, duskier hue feels a little more classic than the overly saccharine tone being touted as the colour of the moment.
+A sofa is an investment piece, and this shade feels like it would have far more mileage in it, pairing wonderfully with muted greys and monochrome for a sophisticated decor scheme, or softened further with an array of buttery hues and botanical green for a more bohemian flair.

-i’ve also been thinking a lot about what type of fabric upholstery i’d opt for on a new sofa. velvet seems to be everywhere just now, have you noticed that? it’s definitely the en-trend fabric of 2017 and looking at this heartwood sofa in dark plush velvet i can totally see why – don’t you just want to sink into those big ol’ squishy cushions? despite often being associated with a glamorous, opulent style of decor, i think velvet can work equally well dressed down and slightly distressed, which much better suits my interior style. i like my velvet to feel lived-in, with a few scuff marks and plenty of layers to enhance the touchy-feely quality of the fabric. the kali armchair with footrest in inky blue velvet (below), would provide the perfect daytime nook to curl up in reading your favourite novel with ample space to keep a tray laden with coffee and biscuits close to hand.
+Despite often being associated with a glamorous, opulent style of decor, I think velvet can work equally well dressed down and slightly distressed, which much better suits my interior style.
+I like my velvet to feel lived-in, with a few scuff marks and plenty of layers to enhance the touchy-feely quality of the fabric.
+The Kali armchair with footrest in inky blue velvet (below), would provide the perfect daytime nook to curl up in reading your favourite novel with ample space to keep a tray laden with coffee and biscuits close to hand.